 Vegan friendly clothing materials

 Luckily with vegan clothing there are a few dos and don’ts, which are fairly straight forward to remember.

-Read on to discover vegan friendly clothing material, as well as the fabrics to look out for to recognise non-vegan clothing.
+Read on to discover plant-based clothing materials, as well as the fabrics to look out for to recognise non-vegan clothing.

+Vegan friendly clothing materials